AnasDEV2005/HARISSA/README.md

 - 26 october | past few days i worked on the parser. spent a whole day working on it following chatgpt's template of using a struct with methods... i wasnt familiar enough with the borrow checker so i actually got stuck.
 I then decided to rewrite the whole parser, but without a parser struct this time. just functions and passing around indexes and vectors.
 I then realized i had only set the loop to accept a (int, int) range.
 Which should be able to read an expression inside the ().
 So yeah i redid that, only solution here was recursion.

+- 27 october | i just decided for no reason to just do syntax highlighting even tho its very far from completion.
+Anyways i tried tree sitter, failed mmiserably, started exercising domestic violence on my machine, tried using a /syntax/harissa.vim file. and it worked. (well not perfectly but its good enough)